Otolaryngology MD/DO - Green Bay and Appleton, Wisconsin

 - $2,000 sign on bonus paid over your first six months.

 - Competitive pay, benefits, and bonuses.
-This job pays $20.50 - $22.00 per hour to start, with regular raises.
+This job pays $19.25-$19.75 per hour to start, with regular raises.
+Wage rates are based on related experience in the field.
 Employees who work 30 or more hours per week have comprehensive health and dental benefits, generous paid time off, and recruitment bonuses for bringing new members to the MSS team.
-Learn about our benefits package at (url removed)/benefits
+Learn about our benefits package at (url removed)/benefits.

 EEO/AA Employer.